priyankarmitra/api-test-automation-ruby/README.md

  **Steps To Reproduce**

  1. Make a request to cities '/geo/latestv2/cities' API for postcode 99974
+ 2. Make another request to cities '/geo/latestv2/cities' API for postcode 60306

- *Expected:* The response should contain 2 cities `"Mühlhausen/Thüringen" and "Unstruttal"`
+ *Expected:* The first response should contain 2 cities `"Mühlhausen/Thüringen" and "Unstruttal"` The second response should contain 2 cities `"Bad Gottleuba-Berggießhübel" and "Bahretal"`

- *Actual:* In the response one 1 city name appears `Mühlhausen`
+ *Actual:* In the first response 1 city name appears `Mühlhausen` and in the second response also 1 city name appears i.e. `"Bad Gottleuba-Berggießhübel"`

  ## Sample Test Scenario